graves/awful_book_sanitizer/README.md

 # 🧪 Awful Book Sanitizer: Transforming Chaos into Clarity

-> *A Rust program that turns OCR-mangled books into readable, sane text.
+> *A Rust program that leverages OpenAI-compatible APIs to turn OCR-mangled books into readable, sane text.
 Because nobody wants to read the *literal* results of a neural network.*

 ---